mainul3195/portfolio/README.md

 ## Deployment

 This website is deployed on Vercel.
-Any push to the main branch will trigger automatic deployment.
+Use the link mainul3195.vercel.app to access it.